MarcusTherkildsen/SunPi/README.md

 ## Installing everything needed for the raspberry pi

-* Activate i2c from sudo raspi-config
+* Configuring i2c required for the current sensors *
+*
+  Run

+  *sudo raspi-config*

+  and activate i2c

   Go to sudo nano /etc/modules and add